Faeshal/Faeshal.github.io/source/_posts/tsrest-lambda.md

 ![](https://i.postimg.cc/JnsS7pp8/Screenshot-2023-11-29-at-8-15-00-PM.png)

-- go to github repo -> setting & secrets & variables -> action
+- go to github repo select setting -> secrets & variables -> action
 - on the secret tabs, create new repository secret & type your secret like pic above.

   - FUNCTION_NAME is your lambda function name